NeSyGeo: A Neuro-Symbolic Framework for Multimodal Geometric Reasoning Data Generation: Conclusion

 \section{Conclusion}

-This paper introduces NeSyGeo, a neurosymbolic framework for automatically synthesizing multimodal geometric datasets.
-Our approach transforms the generation process into a controllable symbolic space using Geo-DSL, maps the symbolic representation back to image and natural language spaces via a conversion engine, and then utilizes LLMs for backwards search and forward solving to produce Q\&A pairs.
-Using this framework, we construct the NeSyGeo-CoT and NeSyGeo-Caption datasets, totalling 100k samples.
+This paper introduces NeSyGeo, a neuro-symbolic framework for automatically synthesizing multimodal geometric datasets.
+Our approach transforms the generation process into a controllable symbolic space using Geo-DSL, utilizes Reasoner and Verifier for reverse search and forward validation to produce Q\&A pairs, and then maps the symbolic representation back to image and natural language spaces via Painter and Translator.
+Using this framework, we construct NeSyGeo-CoT and NeSyGeo-Caption datasets, totalling 100k samples.
 We also propose NeSyGeo-Test, a comprehensive benchmark for evaluating MLLMs' geometric reasoning capabilities.
 Our datasets significantly and consistently improve the reasoning abilities of multiple MLLMs through both SFT and RL.

-\textbf{Future Work:} We intend to extend NeSyGeo to other multimodal domains, such as analytical geometry and visual question answering.
-This extensibility will be achieved by defining new domain-specific languages, corresponding synthesis rules within the symbolic space, and tailored conversion engines.
-Furthermore, we plan to develop an automated symbolic solver capable of conducting search and validation directly within the symbolic space.
-This would remove reliance on LLMs, potentially reducing generation costs and ensuring complete correctness of the datasets.